KieronHolmes/KieronHolmes/README.md

 ## 👨 Introduction

 Hi, I'm [Kieron](https://github.com/KieronHolmes).
 I am a developer for a Local Authority based in the South-East of England, focusing on web application development and process automation.
-I am currently studying towards an MSc in Computer Science with the University of Essex Online.
+I am currently studying towards an PhD in Computer Science with the University of Portsmouth.

-This GitHub page will contain academic works as I progress through the course and open-source developments and contributions.
+This GitHub page contains a series of repositories used in my MSc (at the University of Essex Online) and research outputs from my current studies at the University of Portsmouth.

 ## 🔧 Technologies/Tools
 <!-- Operating Systems -->